-Ideal as heads up display for robotic surgical systems
+Ideal as a heads-up display for robotic surgical systems

 Ideal surgical display for robotic surgeries

 There is immense value in providing everyone in the room with the same vantage point and vision.
 Everyone in the OR can visualize better—with more depth and precision

 MD, FACOG, Director of Robotics at Summerlin Hospital and GME OBGYN at MountainView Hospital, Las Vegas, Nevada

 Sony's 55-inch and 31-inch 4K 3D medical displays are being used in conjunction with the Da Vinci robotic system to give an immersive view of intricate procedures in vivid 4K 3D.
 The large displays let assistant surgeons and nurses in the OR experience the same live view that the surgeon is seeing in the robotic console.
 The combination offers clinical teams at MountainView Hospital in Nevada improved workflow efficiency and the potential for better patient outcomes.

 “Traditionally, there has been a disconnect when assists or guests watch a surgery on 2D monitors,” explains Dr. Swainston, director of robotics at Summerlin Hospital and GME OBGYN at MountainView Hospital.
 “When you have a monitor in the room showing 3D, the clarity of the visuals blows the viewer's mind.
 The assist will potentially do a better job if they see in 3D and guests coming to learn from the procedure can do better if they can see it in 3D.
 Everyone in the OR can visualize better with more depth and precision: using a display allows for more eyes to be watching.
 I believe this benefits the patient and reduces the possibility of injury or complications after the surgery.”